presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/KeywordParameters.rst

       f(2, x=5)

-.. mchoicemf:: test_questionkeyword_params_4
+.. mchoice:: test_questionkeyword_params_4
    :answer_a: 2
    :answer_b: 7
    :answer_c: 0
-   :answer_d: Runtime error since two different values are provided for initial
+   :answer_d: Runtime error since two different values are provided for initial.
+   :feedback_a: 2 is bound to x, not z.
+   :feedback_b: the default value for z is determined at the time the function is defined; at that time initial has the value 0.
+   :feedback_c: the default value for z is determined at the time the function is defined, not when it is invoked.
+   :feedback_d: there's nothing wrong with reassigning the value of a variable at a later time.
    :correct: b
-   :feedback_a: 2 is bound to x, no z
-   :feedback_b: the default value for z is determined at the time the function is defined; at that time initial has the value 0.
-   :feedback_c: the default value for z is determined at the time the function is defined, not when it is invoked
-   :feedback_d: there's nothing wrong with reassigning the value of a variable at a later time

    What value will be printed for z?